Why stories are so very effective

-- Stories from and with customers.
+Stories from and with customers.

 For example, you can report on what successes customers are getting with their help, which personalities are involved in your products, or in what exciting places they are being used.
 You can tell stories about special people in your company and share episodes from their everyday business life.

 A look behind the scenes is also of interest.
 Chat about special production methods, rare resources and (hopefully positive) events from their countries of origin.
 You can reveal the stories behind inventors and their innovations or outline the future of your industry.

 2. Very productive: stories about the beginning

-There was a sign in front of their booth asking, "Should we give up our jobs to continue making smoothies?"
-Below them, they had placed two trashcans, one standing yes, the other no. On Sunday evening, the yes-bucket was full of empty bottles.
+There was a sign in front of their booth asking, "Should we give up our jobs to keep making smoothies?"
+They had two trash cans underneath, one said yes, the other no. On Sunday evening the yes bucket was full of empty bottles.
 On Monday they went to work and quit their jobs to start Innocent.

 3. For example, the founding myth of Apple

 Walter Isaacson revives the founding myth of Apple in his biography of Steve Jobs.
 It all began in 1976.
 The young company desperately needs a name.
 At first, the founders come up with all kinds of technical terms.
 Jobs has just finished a fruit diet and has returned from an apple orchard.

 Inspired by this, he proposes after initially unsuccessful search the name Apple.
 That sounds friendly and peppy to him and takes the computer world coolness and sharpness.
 In addition, they would stand in front of Atari in the phone book.
 He tells his partner, Steve Wozniak, that he wants to stay with the name Apple if they can not think of anything better until the next day the founding application is made.
 And so it happened.